 Guide

-RISE Trim: Recycled Composite That Actually Handles Ground Contact
+Recycled Composite That Actually Handles Montana Weather

-Rated for incidental ground contact with soil or masonry — that’s rare in the trim world.
-Most composite trim turns to mush where it meets dirt or concrete.
-RISE handles it.
 The material resists rot, freeze-thaw cycles, heavy rain, and snow, which covers pretty much everything Montana throws at exterior trim.

 Installation Specs That Matter